Town of Eckville

 RV PARKING ON THE STREETS As per the Town's Traffic Bylaw #688/08 we would like to remind residents of the following: Recreational vehicles are only allowed to park on the street in front of the registered owner's residence from May 15 - September 15.
 Please ensure your RV is moved off the street by September 15th.
 Thank you for your co-operation.

 COUNCIL MEETINGS ARE HELD THE 2ND & 4TH MONDAYS OF THE MONTH AT 6 P.M.
 (EXCEPT IF THE MONDAY IS A HOLIDAY, THEN THE MEETING IS HELD ON THE TUESDAY OF THE SAME WEEK).
 THE PUBLIC IS WELCOME TO ATTEND ALL COUNCIL MEETINGS.

-THE NEXT REGULAR SCHEDULED COUNCIL MEETING WILL BE MAY 27 AT 6 P.M.
+THE NEXT REGULAR SCHEDULED COUNCIL MEETING WILL BE ON APRIL 14TH AT 6 P.M.

 COUNCIL APPROVED THE 2013 Tax Rate Bylaw ON MAY 13, 2013.
 PROPERTY TAXES ARE DUE AUGUST 31ST UNLESS YOU HAVE ENTERED INTO A MONTHLY PAYMENT PLAN (see below - Tax Prepayment Agreement)

 2011, 2012 and 2013 Utility Rates - Water, Sewer, Garbage Effective March 1, 2011 residential charges for the purchase of water, the disposal of sewage, and the collection and disposal of garbage for the Town of Eckville is as follows: Water (up to 20 cubic meters) $35 + Sewer $48.75 + Garbage $44.10 = $127.85 bi-monthly.